How to Cure Handmade Soap + Ideas For Storing It

 Crystalline Structure Development in Soap

-Lastly, the longer soap cures, the milder the soap and the better the lather will become.
-That’s because, over time, at least four weeks, the liquid film surrounding each soap molecule has a chance to develop fully.
-It’s a complicated and chemistry-related discussion and the process is fully explained over here.
-All you need to know is that soap’s lather, cleansing ability, and mildness get better with age.
-There is no way to speed up this process as an artisan soapmaker.
+Lastly, the longer that soap cures, the milder the soap and the better the lather will become.
+Part of that process involves the liquid film surrounding each soap molecule having a chance to develop fully.
+We refer to it as crystalline structure development in soap bars.
+It’s a complicated and chemistry-related discussion, and the process is fully explained over here.
+However, the time it takes this to happen has recently been re-evaluated.

 Do I Need to Cure Hot-Process Soap?

 One of the biggest pieces of misinformation in the soapmaking world is that hot process soap does not need to be cured.
 This is incorrect for two reasons.
 In hot process soapmaking, it’s true that saponification is finished by the time you finish the cooking phase.
 However, there’s still a lot of water content in the bars.
-Hot-process soap also needs the cure time to develop its crystalline structure — that means that hot-process soap needs to be cured for the same amount of time as cold-process soap.
+That means that hot-process soap needs to be cured for the same amount of time as cold-process soap.

 Unmoulding & Cutting Handmade Soap

-I’d advise wearing gloves for handling your bars at the point of unmoulding.
-It’s unlikely that you’ll feel anything uncomfortable but there could still be lye in the bars.
+When cutting bars after two days, I’d advise wearing gloves.
+First, to keep fingerprints off the bars and second, to protect your skin.
+It’s unlikely that you’ll feel anything uncomfortable, but there could still be lye in the bars.
 Touching fresh soap that’s lye-heavy can cause skin dryness and irritation, especially if you have sensitive skin.

 If you’ve used a loaf mold, slice your bars up.
-This will increase the surface area for drying and cutting fully cured loaves can be more difficult.
+This increases the surface area for drying, and cutting fully cured loaves can be more difficult.
 The size you cut them is up to your personal preference.
 The soap I sell is about 1″ thick.
+As far as cure time is concerned, smaller bars may cure faster than larger ones due to the larger surface area in proportion to mass.

-Once your bars are un-molded and sliced it’s time to cure them.
-There are many places where you can cure your soap but the premise is all the same.
+Once your bars are un-molded and sliced, it’s time to cure them.
+There are many places where you can cure your soap, but the premise is all the same.
 It needs an airy place out of direct sunlight.
 You can use a bookshelf, metal racks, cardboard boxes, stacked milk crates, or even make towers of soap.
-Stacking soap during curing is perfectly fine and if you live in a warm and arid place, you could even cure your soap outside.
+Stacking soap during curing is perfectly fine, and if you live in a warm and arid place, you can even cure your soap outside.
 That’s how it’s been traditionally cured in the Mediterranean and middle east.
-I’ll pop a video below for you to see how they do it.
+I’ll pop a video below to show how they do it.

 Even though your bars are firm at this time, they still contain moisture that can react with surfaces.
 That’s why we line them with greaseproof or baking paper to protect both your soap and the units you’re using to cure it on/in.
 Then space your bars out so that there is plenty of airflow around them.
-Again, feel free to stack them, as long as there’s plenty of air that can circulate.
+Again, feel free to stack them as long as there’s plenty of air to circulate around them.

 Even if you’ve only made one batch of soap, it pays to label it.
 Mark the date you set them on the shelf and also which soap it is.
 It could be a batch number or simply the recipe name.
-If you have different batches, feel free to place them side by side but keep them from touching.
+If you have different batches, feel free to place them side by side, but keep them from touching.
 If you’ve used different scents, they can affect each other during that long cure time.
-Sometimes also if they’re not touching, so keep that in mind.
-Also, the cure time begins not from the day you made the soap, but from the time you set it on the shelf.
+Sometimes, even if they’re not touching, so keep that in mind.
+Also, the cure time begins not from the day you made the soap but from the time you set it on the shelf.

 How Long to Cure Handmade Soap

-In hot-process soapmaking, some of the water in the recipe will evaporate off in the cooking process but not enough to reduce the curing time.
+In hot-process soapmaking, some of the water in the recipe evaporates during the cooking process but not enough to reduce the curing time.
 In fact, it’s better to cure hot-process soap for longer than cold-process since it can contain more water.

 Using less water in soapmaking is called water discounting.
 In a standard recipe, you use a 33% lye concentration.
-For example, if your recipe calls for 100g of lye then you’d make your lye solution with 200g of water (100g is 33% of the total weight of 300g).
-Making your lye solution stronger, means less water, and a shorter curing time.
-Still, it is best to cure your bars for at least four weeks.
+For example, if your recipe calls for 100g of lye, you’d make your lye solution with 200g of water (100g is 33% of the total weight of 300g).
+Making your lye solution stronger means less water and a shorter minimum curing time.

 Ways to Speed Up Water Shedding in Soap

-Another way that may help to cure handmade soap faster is to use a dehumidifier.
+Another way to cure handmade soap faster is to use a dehumidifier.
 I keep one going in my workroom when soaps are curing.
-The time it takes the soap to shed excess water will vary but if you weigh a bar regularly and notice that it’s not losing weight then it’s probably ready.
+The time it takes the soap to shed excess water will vary, but if you weigh a bar regularly and notice that it’s not losing weight, then it’s probably ready.
 You can also cure your soaps outdoors if it’s warm and very dry.
 Make sure to keep them out of the sun and that they have really good airflow.
+Dehumidifiers are also very useful for stopping dried botanicals on soap bars from molding in storage, especially if you live in a humid region.

 An electric fan blowing on soap could also reduce your cure time.
-Again make sure to weigh your soap at the beginning of the cure time and keep an eye on the weight regularly.
-If you’re going to use this method it really helps to know the weight of a fully cured bar of soap.
-If you’re using the same batch and size as a previous batch weigh one of those bars.
+Again, weigh your soap at the beginning of the cure time and keep an eye on the weight regularly.
+If you use this method, it helps to know the weight of a fully cured soap bar.
+If you’re using the same batch and size as a previous batch, weigh one of those bars.

-Secondly, if there’s even the tiniest amount of moisture still in the bars it won’t be able to escape.
-That means that excess moisture could cause your bars to get Dreaded Orange Spot, literally orange spots on the bars.
-The spots can get icky and have an unpleasant odor and are an indication that the soap has gone rancid.
+Secondly, if even the tiniest amount of moisture is still in the bars, it won’t be able to escape.
+Excess moisture could cause your bars to get the Dreaded Orange Spots (DOS), literally orange spots on the bars.
+The spots can get icky and have an unpleasant odor and indicate that the soap has gone rancid.

 Store Soap in the Open